sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 ---

-###  Question 70: How do you check if an object is an array in JavaScript?
+###  70: How do you check if an object is an array in JavaScript?

 **Answer:**
 *  **Array.isArray()** is the most reliable and recommended method